LSeu-Open/Enhanced-BioResearch/README.md

 # Enhanced BioResearch
 A collection of repository about Articles, softwares, tools, pipelines, plugins and more, for Biology research.
+This Repository doesn't pretend to be exaustive and list everything for every domain.

 ## AI usage in Science